CurtisNewbie/goauth/README.md

-# goauth
+# goauth v1.0.0

-User and resource management service Implmented In Go (For Internal Use)
+User and resource management service Implemented In Go (For Internal Use).

+- [ ] Implement resource management
+- [ ] Reimplement auth-service